kasparsd/limit-login-attempts/readme.txt

 = Why the privileged users list?
 Why are some names marked? =

 These are the various names WordPress has for each user.
-To increase security the login name should not be the same as any of the others.
+To increase security the login name should not be the same as any of the others as they can be discovered in various ways.

 = What is URL Name / "nicename"? =

 "Nicename" is what WordPress calls it (internally).
-It is constructed directly from the login name and is used in the public author url (among other things).
+It is constructed directly from the login name and is used in the public author archive url, default comment template (as a comment class) and default post template (as a post class).
+This means that if you change it the old author archive url will no longer work.

 = I disabled password reset for administrators and forgot my password, what do I do? =